snipercup/AI-Dungeon-Stuff/AzgaarImporter/README.md

 # Azgaar importer
 This tool converts data exported from [Azgaar's map creator](https://azgaar.github.io/Fantasy-Map-Generator/) to a format you can import into AI dungeon world info.
 This allows you to play on a fantasy map you created in Azgaar.

+You can check out a couple of examples in the WorldInfoOutput folder.
+You can import them into AI dungeon but they need [Taleir's scripts](https://github.com/TaleirOfDeynai/wip-ai-dungeon-mods)
 Note: This tool only imports land cells for now, no ocean cells

 ## How to use